The 2020 Plan Engagement Initiative calls for educating Trojans about campus sustainability issues, including:

 Planning for Sustainability 2028

-In the 2018-19 and 2019-2020 academic years the Office of Sustainability will work to bring together all campus stakeholders to develop the university’s 2028 Plan, the critical next step in USC’s sustainable evolution.
+Throughout the 2018-19 and 2019-2020 academic years, the Office of Sustainability has worked to bring together all campus stakeholders to develop the university’s Sustainability 2028 Plan, the critical next step in USC’s sustainable evolution.
+As a community, USC will continue developing the teams and tools needed to build upon the successes of the 2020 Plan, leverage lessons learned and opportunities identified, and provide the blueprint for determining and achieving our vision for 2028.